World War II Tour of Krakow - Photo 1

 Description

-After meeting at St. Mary's Basilica in the centre of Krakow at the indicated time, we'll begin our World War II history tour of the Polish city.
+After meeting at St. Mary's Basilica in central Krakow at the specified time, we will begin our World War II history tour of the city.

-Crossing Florianska Street, we will reach Market Square, a notable site for both celebrations and public executions, which was renamed after Adolf Hitler during the Nazi period.
+We will cross Florianska Street to reach Market Square, a site of both celebrations and public executions, which was named after Adolf Hitler during the occupation.

-We will visit critical buildings from the Nazi occupation, such as the site of the Ordnungspolizei, and learn about the struggles of the Armia Krajowa, the Polish resistance against the Nazis.
+The itinerary includes visits to key buildings from the Nazi occupation, such as the location of the Ordnungspolizei and sites where the Armia Krajowa, or Polish resistance, engaged with the Nazis.

-Next, we will go to the Collegium Novum, where we will discuss one of the darkest episodes of the Second World War in Krakow.
-The tour will include a stop at a Gestapo prison and the Katyn Cross, symbolizing the suffering of Polish people.
+We will proceed to the Collegium Novum, where the guide will discuss a notable dark episode of WWII in Krakow.
+The tour also includes a stop at a Gestapo prison and viewing the Katyn Cross, a symbol of Polish suffering.

 Included